sagar2meena/plant-Disease-prediction-web-app/README.md

 # Introduction:
 Created a web application using Django and react js,Tensorflow-Keras in this we have used Transfer Learning in which we are using INCEPTION-V3 Architecture, this web application classify images of the  diseased plant leaf,fresh plant leaf,diseased plant,fresh plant.

-Run the Django App using this CMD:
+Run the Flask App using this CMD:

 start Aerolate